Table of Contents

-Fats and cholesterol tend to be the most focused terms by the public and health enthusiasts.
+Fats and cholesterol tend to be the most focused terms of the public and health enthusiasts.
 There is a valid reason behind this.
-Fat happens to be the most concentrated source of energy in the diet that provides about 8 to 9 calories per gram while on other hand carbohydrates and proteins have only four calories per gram.
+Fat happens to be the most concentrated source of energy in the diet that providing about 8 to 9 calories per gram, while on the other hand,\\ carbohydrates and proteins have only four calories per gram.
 Fat is known to have three elements which include carbon, hydrogen, and oxygen.
-But, it has more amounts carbon and hydrogen compared to oxygen, hence leading to nine calories per gram.
-Fats are the source of energy in food, belong to a group of elements called lipids and they are all combinations of saturated and unsaturated fats.
+But, it has more carbon and hydrogen than oxygen, leading to nine calories per gram.
+Fats are the source of energy in food, belong to a group of elements called lipids, and they are all combinations of saturated and unsaturated fats.

-The human body well designed which makes up two types of fats, essential for the proper functioning of the body and are obtained from the food consumed.
-These fats play a major role in controlling inflammation, blood-coagulation, and brain development.
+The human body is well designed, which makes up two types of fats, essential for the proper functioning of the body and are obtained from the food consumed.
+These fats play a major role in controlling inflammation, blood coagulation, and brain development.
 It also serves as a storage unit for storing the body’s extra calories in fat cells or adipose tissue that helps to insulate the body.
 They tend to be an important source of energy.
-Fats also help the body to absorb and transport the vitamins A, D, E, and K through the bloodstream.
+Fats also help the body absorb and transport the vitamins A, D, E, and K through the bloodstream.

 Essential Fatty Acids

-Our body is capable of synthesizing maximum fatty acids, apart from these three essential fatty acids Linoleic, linolenic, and arachidonic acids.
+Our body is capable of synthesizing most fatty acids, apart from these three essential fatty acids: Linoleic acid, Linolenic acid, and Arachidonic Acid.
 These designated essential fatty acids must be supplied through the diet.
-The deficiency symptoms of these fatty acids include poor growth, skin irritation, and have been seen in infants fed with the formula lacking these essential nutrients.
+The deficiency symptoms of these fatty acids include poor growth, and skin irritation and have been seen in infants fed with the formula lacking these essential nutrients.